GSA/digitalgov.gov/content/posts/2014-12-02-trends-on-tuesday-americas-new-first-screen.md

   - U.S. Bureau of Labor Statistics
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-450-Shows-tablet-denphumi-iStock-Thinkstock-176622799.jpg" alt="concept image of a mobile tablet being used for a variety of tasks; television, movies, games, music, email, social networks, et cetera." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-450-Shows-tablet-denphumi-iStock-Thinkstock-176622799.jpg" alt="concept image of a mobile tablet being used for a variety of tasks; television, movies, games, music, email, social networks, et cetera." %}

 It has finally happened: Mobile has bumped TV as America&#8217;s first screen.
 Recent [analysis from Flurry Analytics](http://www.flurry.com/blog/flurry-insights/mobile-television-we-interrupt-broadcast-again#.VHyqPofinAi), which included [data from the Bureau of Labor Statistics](http://www.bls.gov/TUS/CHARTS/LEISURE.HTM), found that time spent on mobile devices grew in the U.S. by 9.3% to 2 hrs and 57 minutes, while time spent watching TV has remained flat at 2 hrs and 48 minutes daily.